TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 👑 UltimateSmoothMD4.py 👑
 🎬 Cutting-Edge Smoothing for Your MD Trajectories — Powered by UCSF ChimeraX 🐍
 ========================================================================
-## 🔥 Video tutorial 🔥:
+## 🔥 Click on the image below to watch the official video tutorial 🔥:
 [![Watch the video](https://img.youtube.com/vi/PmYpPBrRaw8/maxresdefault.jpg)](https://www.youtube.com/watch?v=PmYpPBrRaw8)
 ========================================================================

-**Version:** rev 4.00 alpha
-**Last updated:** 27 May 2025

 This script provides a suite of **FOUR** smoothing strategies to create visually coherent visualization of MD trajectories operating within the python intephace of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The created smoothed coordinates are not suitable for commercial applications.
-The current folder contains the latest (fourth) revision of the script. 🏆
+The current folder contains the latest revision. 🏆
+---
+## 🛠️ Usage

+### 🖱️ Drag and Drop
+Simply drag and drop the script file (`UltimateSmoothMD4.py`) into the **ChimeraX GUI** window.

 ---

 ## 🚀 MAIN FEATURES